sharmin13017/Random-User-API-Performance-Test/README.md

 2. Download this "User-Request.jmx" file

-3.Save this .jmx file into apache "bin" folder
+3. Save this .jmx file into apache "bin" folder

-4.Run "ApacheJMeter.jar"
+4. Run "ApacheJMeter.jar"

-5.And finally open "User-Request.jmx", then click on the "start" button
+5. And finally open "User-Request.jmx", then click on the "start" button